-You can get your hands on a PS4 or Xbox One for under $300, and these can be the ideal choice for those with a smaller budget.
-If you want to be a PC sim racer, you can very easily spend over $1000 on a PC that is able to handle the highest settings on the best games.
-However, you will be able to find cheaper PC options, but there is a lot more to think about.
+You can get your hands on a PS4 or Xbox One very cheap nowadays, and the latest generation PS5 and Xbox Series X/S will still be cheaper than a decent gaming PC.
+If you want to be a PC sim racer, you can very easily spend over $1,000 on a PC that is able to handle the highest settings on the best games.
+You will be able to find cheaper PC options, but there are a lot of things to consider.

-PCs require lots of different components to be of the right specification in order to play the top sim racing games smoothly, whereas the PS4 and Xbox One both come packed with their good hardware already.
+PCs require lots of different components to be of the right specification in order to play the top sim racing games smoothly, whereas the PlayStation and Xbox both come packed with good hardware already.
 This means you don’t need to worry about the same kinds of things you need to consider for a PC, such as the processor and graphics cards.

 This brings us on to the point of choosing your game.
 There are certain games that are exclusive to specific platforms.
-One popular example of this is GT Sport, which is exclusive to the PS4.
-On the Xbox One side of things you have the Forza Motorsport and Horizon series, which are exclusive to this console and PC only.
+One popular example of this is Gran Turismo 7, which is exclusive to PlayStation.
+On the Xbox side of things you have the Forza Motorsport and Forza Horizon series, which are exclusive to this console and PC only.
 But then there are PC-exclusive games to consider as well.

-These games include the likes of iRacing and rFactor, which are two of the most popular simulators out there.
-They also happen to be two of the most competitive, due to their very high levels of realism and thus challenging difficulty.
-Although there are plenty of GT Sport competitions, and other competitions for other console racers, if you want to play iRacing you will need to opt for a PC.
+These games include the likes of iRacing and rFactor, which are two of the most popular and most realistic simulators out there.
+They also happen to be two of the most competitive, due to their very high levels of realism and therefore challenging difficulty.
+Although there are plenty of GT7 competitions, and other competitions for other console racers, if you want to play iRacing you will need to opt for a PC.

 The theory varies by game, but for example, games like iRacing are designed to be very realistic.
 This means you must learn what kinds of actions produce the right outcomes when you are driving.
 The more you learn about track dynamics and things like brake bias and weight distribution, the better prepared you will be to take advantage of them when it comes to actually racing.

 You may wish to take things one step further by engaging with a coach or a tutor to teach you how to become a better racer.
-This could be used to help you get the theory of racing down, or they may even be able to help you with the practical side of things as well.
-There are a lot of people online looking to help others become better at sim racing, and even watching videos on YouTube can be helpful.
+You can use this to help you get the theory of racing down, and they may even be able to help you with the practical side of things as well.
+There are a lot of people online looking to help others become better at sim racing, and even just watching videos on YouTube can be helpful.

 The Right Setup